projet-m2-siris-unistra/chatalk/protocoles/Protocol.md

 #### Profile Management Messages

 - Clients can manage their profile.
-Other options will be add if needed.
+Other options will be added if needed.

 Messages Examples :
 ```